Jackie Wilson became one of the first R&B vocalists to enjoy success

 By 1961 Jackie was involved with Harlean Harris, a former girlfriend of Sam Cooke and a Ebony magazine fashion model while at the same time having a relationship with a Juanita Jones.

-Harris to his Manhattan apartment.
-Despite his wounds, Wilson made it
+to his Manhattan apartment.
+Despite his wounds, Wilson made it downstairs where he

-downstairs where he was taken to the Roosevelt Hospital.
-Life saving surgery was performed
+was taken to the Roosevelt Hospital.
+Life saving surgery was performed followed by weeks

 A month and a half later Jackie was discharged and, apart from a limp and discomfort for a while, he was quickly on the mend.
 He discovered that despite being at the peak of success, he was broke.